zhuorantan/LocationPicker/README.md

 * If you want to add more features to `LocationPicker`, you are more than welcome to create pull requests.
 * If you are good at English, please correct my English.
 * If you like the project, please star it and share with others.
+* If you have used LocationPicker in your App, please tell me by creating an issue.

 ## License